 Have you ever wondered how the world will be in 100 years?

-No one can know it from now but highly-regarded scientists (physicists, biologists, sociologists) studying the evolution of the society, human life and the world in general make such kind of predictions based solely on scientific data.
-According to their publications in scientific journals, see how the world might look like in 100 years from now.
+No one can know it from now, but highly-regarded scientists (physicists, biologists, sociologists) who study the evolution of the society, human life and the world in general make such kind of predictions based solely on scientific data.
+This is how the world might look in 100 years from now, according to their publications in scientific journals.